 5. Rise Wadi Rum Camp

 A family-run camp, Rise Wadi Rum Camp is a lovely camp in the heart of Wadi Rum.
-Ahmed and his family also offer martian domes with all the amenities you’ll need.
+Ahmed and his family also offer Martian domes with all the amenities you’ll need.
 The surroundings are beautiful, and you can choose from several tours to explore them.

 The staff is extremely friendly and hospitable, so make sure you ask them what tours suit you better.
 Adrenaline seekers can book a jeep tour, whereas those who’d like to know more about Bedouins can take a tour or class about local culture.
-For those who’d like to take back the flavors of Jordan’s cuisine, Rise Wadi Rum Camp offers a fun cooking class to learn the secrets of the delicious yet straightforward Jordanian gastronomy.
+For those who’d like to take back the flavors of Jordan’s cuisine, Rise Wadi Rum Camp offers a fun cooking class to learn the secrets of delicious yet straightforward Jordanian cuisine.